Funding your care

 It might be worth involving financial advisors who are specialists with regards to care planning.
 They will be able to advise you on either care annuities, or talk to you directly about the benefits of equity release, and how this can work to your advantage to solve your care costs conundrum.
 Care annuities are tools which will enable you to preserve your capital for longer, and also ensure inheritance tax protection for the long-term.
 In our resources section, you will be able to find contact details of local organisations who can assist you in these matters.

 Immediate Needs Annuities: This is where savings are used to buy an available monthly income which is paid until death.
 The money is paid directly to the care provider, and the income is tax-free.
 The funds freed up from this annuity plan are dependent on several, varying factors, including: gender, state of health, and the age of the person requesting support.

 It’s a good choice to consider if you’re in reasonable health when you go into care, or are considering requesting homecare support services in the future.
 The benefit of opting for an annuity is that they tend to offer unrivalled rates of capital that cannot be matched by either personal savings, or other traditional investment plans.
 They also ensure peace of mind, although the risk of the policyholder dying early should also be weighed up and factored into the decision, along with the fact that there’s a resolute sense of finality to this option; once purchased, you are unable to get the capital back.

 With regards to equity release, this option often gets a bad press, as in the past the advisors were not regulated.
 However, this is a very viable alternative nowadays, and it will give you the choice to stay in your own house for longer, whilst paying for the support.
-If you are interested contact your local bank and they might direct you to a viable provider.

 How to get help with funding